Q. What is Chi Kung (Qigong)?

-A. Chi Kung (sometimes written "Qi Gong" or "Qigong"), is an integral component of Traditional Chinese Medicine (TCM) with over 60 million people in China practising it daily.
+A. Chi Kung or Qigong is pronounced as Chee Goong, and is an integral component of Traditional Chinese Medicine (TCM) with over 60 million people in China practising it daily.
 The term "Chi Kung" is an accepted English equivalent of the Chinese word translated to Qigong, where "Qi" or "Chi" means the human body energy, or life force - and "Kung" means "working with, "achievement", or "skill".

 Chi Kung belongs to the soft martial arts and combines a set of slow precise movements with breathing and mind focus, to gradually develop and improve an individuals state of health, and to achieve relaxation and quietness of mind.
 The aim is to be as one with nature.
 Chi Kung is often incorporated by practitioners of other therapies, and many who are engaged in hard martial art forms, e.g. Karate, Tae Kwon Do, Jeet Kune Do, practise Chi Kung as part of the development of their adopted form.